databendlabs/databend/docs/doc/50-operations/00-metasrv/30-metasrv-backup-restore.md

 ---
-title: Backup and Restore Databend Meta Service
+title: Back Up and Restore Databend Meta Service Cluster
-sidebar_label: Backup and Restore Meta Service
+sidebar_label: Back Up and Restore Databend Meta Service Cluster
 ---

-This guideline will introduce how to backup and restore the databend-meta datas.
+This guideline will introduce how to back up and restore the meta service cluster data.

-## Export data from metasrv
+## Export Data From Meta Service

-Shut down the metasrv.
+Shutdown the `databend-meta` service.

-Then export sled DB from the dir(`<your_meta_dir>`) in which the metasrv stores meta to a local file `output_fn`, in multi-line JSON format.
+Then export sled DB from the dir(`<your_meta_dir>`) in which the `databend-meta` stores meta to a local file `output_fn`, in multi-line JSON format.
 E.g., every line in the output file is a JSON of an exported key-value record.

 ```sh